shafayetrahat/Energy-minimization/README.md

 make clean
   - This will clean all of your binary files. make cleanall
-  - This will clean all of your binary files and output results in run directory. make
+  - This will clean all of your binary files and output the results in the run directory. make
   - This will create all the binaries in the bin/  directories. make test